Mother's Day - 2011

 a flickr photo by James Bowe

 I grew up in Southern California, and my dad always had fruit and citrus trees in the backyard.
 My mom made good pies, but, this cake was actually one of my favorites.
-Oh, and tapioca! (btw, I've actually never made this, so I don't want to hear any complaints if it turns out a mess!)
+Oh, and tapioca! (btw, I've actually never made this, so I don't want to hear any complaints if it turns out a mess!)- 1 Tbsp butter

 Cream butter and sugar, add lemon juice, rind and salt plus the 2 egg yolks, mix with sifted flour.
 Add canned milk and water.
 Fold in the egg whites.
 Pour into cake pan and bake in 375 degree oven for 45 min (Put baking pan in hot water so the cake doesn't burn.).